jundalisay/superblist/content/en/faq.md

 - Dialectical Materialism has led to Marxism and Communism.
 - Scientism has limited Physics to the 3 Elements (Strong Force, Weak Force, Electromagnetism) and has kept the 2 higner Elements (Spacetime, and Aether) out of reach, undiscovered.
 As a result, humans are unable to spread themselves to Mars or even to the Moon.

 The enlightened philosophers like Bacon, Hume, and Ibn-Khaldun denounced Aristotle.
-So you can say we are fully in the Plato-Pythagoras-Hinduism-Buddhism-Taoism camp.
+So you can say we are fully in the Pythagoras-Plato-Descartes-Hume-Hinduism-Buddhism-Taoism camp.
 {{< /l >}}

 <!--  which has caused a lot of problems in the world via Marxism and Communism.
 The goals of Marxism of freedom and justice are very good and noble, but its underlying metaphysics is totally junk.
 This leads to suffering instead of goodness.